savetheclocktower/daubjs/DESIGN.md

 1. We can give a string value to represent the class names of a `span` which will wrap the token.
 2. We can give a reference to a different grammar to specify that the text in this capture group should be _parsed again_ using that grammar.

-In the second form, the value can be either an instance of `Grammar` _or_ a function that _returns_ an instance of grammar.
+In the second form, the value can be either an instance of `Grammar` _or_ a function that _returns_ an instance of `Grammar`.
 This is necessary for the interpolation rule because `JS_MAIN` hasn't been defined yet; referencing it while it's in the **TEMPORAL DEAD ZONE** will trigger an error.
 But it’s not necessary when the main grammar references `JS_INSIDE_TEMPLATE_STRINGS` because that variable has already been defined.

 ## Other half-baked ideas